 The local Michigan Works!
 Agencies (MWAs) operate adult programs on a year-round basis.
-The funds allocated to the MWAs for the adult program must be used to support core, intensive, and training services.
+The funds allocated to the MWAs for the adult program must be used to support Basic Career, Individualized Career, and Training Services.

 Basic Career Services:

-Basic career services are available to all dislocated workers and may include: Program information and basic assessment, general information, individual job development, advanced job club, advanced screened referrals, group activities, job search.
+Basic career services are available to all adults seeking employment and training services, and may include: Program information and basic assessment, general information, individual job development, advanced job club, advanced screened referrals, group activities, and job search.

 Individualized Career Services:

-Individualized career services are designed for dislocated workers who have been unable to obtain employment through core services and have been determined to be in need of more individualized services.
-Individualized career services may include: Comprehensive specialized assessment, individual employment planning, counseling, short-term pre-vocational skills, case management, literacy activity, out of area job search, relocation assistance, internship and work experience.
+Individualized career services are designed for adults who have been unable to obtain employment through basic career services and have been determined to be in need of more individualized services.
+Individualized career services may include: Comprehensive specialized assessment, counseling, short-term pre-vocational skills, case management, literacy activities, out of area job search, relocation assistance, internships, and work experience.

-Occupational skills training, On-the-Job training, workplace training with related instruction, registered apprenticeship, incumbent worker training, pre-apprenticeship training, skill upgrading and retraining, entrepreneurial training, transitional jobs, adult education and literacy training provided in combination with any other training services.
+Training services are provided to prepare adults to enter the workforce and retain employment.
+Training services may include: Occupational skills training, On-the-Job training, workplace training with related instruction, registered apprenticeship and pre-apprenticeship, incumbent worker training, skill upgrading and retraining, entrepreneurial training, and adult education and literacy training provided in combination with any other training services.